Healthy Apple Cinnamon Muffins

-- 1½ cups peeled and finely chopped apple pieces (about 2 apples)
+- 1 ½ cups peeled and finely chopped apple pieces, about 1-2 apples

-- 2 Tablespoons sucanat or dark brown sugar
+- 2 Tablespoons coconut sugar or dark brown sugar

 - 1 teaspoon cinnamon

-- Preheat oven to 350°.
-Line a muffin pan with cupcake liners or coat with cooking spray.
+- Preheat oven to 350°F. Line a muffin pan with cupcake liners or coat with cooking spray.

-- In a small bowl, mix together the topping – 2 tablespoons of sucanat with 1 teaspoon cinnamon.
+- In a small bowl, mix together the topping – 2 Tablespoons of sugar with 1 teaspoon cinnamon.

-- In a medium bowl, whisk together the quinoa and whole wheat flour, baking soda, baking powder, cinnamon and salt.
+- In a medium bowl, whisk together the flour, baking soda, baking powder, cinnamon and salt.

-- In a large bowl, mix the ¾ cup sucanat with the softened butter until combined.
+- In a large bowl, mix the ¾ cup sugar with the softened butter until combined.
 Add the flaxseed/water mixture, pumpkin and vanilla.
 Stir in yogurt.

 - Fold the flour mixture into the wet mixture.
 Gently stir in the apple chunks.

 - Pour the batter into the prepared muffin pan and sprinkle with the brown sugar topping.
-Bake for 30 to 35 minutes or until a wooden pick inserted in center of 1 of the muffins comes out clean.
+Bake for 25 to 30 minutes or until a wooden pick inserted in center of 1 of the muffins comes out clean.